MassTransit/MassTransit/docs/advanced/monitoring/perfcounters.md

 ### Windows installer

 When deploying your mass transit enabled application it is possible to have Windows Installer create your performance counters for you.
-Below is Xml used by Wix 3.0 to define the Masstransit performance counters.
+Below is Xml used by Wix 3.0 to define the MassTransit performance counters.

 ```xml
 <Wix xmlns="http://schemas.microsoft.com/wix/2006/wi"